 The day also focuses on the impact of tobacco on the cardiovascular health of people.
-It may be the risk factor of causing coronary heart disease, stroke and peripheral vascular disease.
+It may be the risk factor of causing coronary heart disease, stroke, and peripheral vascular disease.
 Also, the day will provide knowledge to people that tobacco is one of the leading causes of cardiovascular disease (CVD).

-How Chewing tobacco impact on health?
+How Chewing tobacco impact health?

-- Chewing tobacco paves short or long term effects on health.
+- Chewing tobacco paves short or long-term effects on health.

-- It can cause an ulcer, staining of teeth, cavities, tooth decay, tooth loss etc. which are short-term health effects.
+- It can cause an ulcer, staining of teeth, cavities, tooth decay, tooth loss, etc. which are short-term health effects.

-- Sometimes it can make tongue senseless and due to this person will not be able to taste the food.
+- Sometimes it can make the tongue senseless and due to this person will not be able to taste the food.

 - Tobacco causes dizziness in the person due to which feeling of tiredness occurs.

-- If a person continuously chews tobacco then short-term disease may lead to long-term and causes severe health problems like cancer, lung disease, heart disease, stroke etc.
+- If a person continuously chews tobacco then short-term disease may lead to long-term and causes severe health problems like cancer, lung disease, heart disease, stroke, etc.